apache/incubator-edgent-website/site/docs/faq.md

 You can develop Edgent applications using an IDE of your choice.

-Generally, mechanisms for deploying an Edgent Application to a device are beyond the scope of Edgent; they are often device specific or may be defined by an enterprise IoT system.
+Generally, mechanisms for deploying an Edgent application to a device are beyond the scope of Edgent; they are often device specific or may be defined by an enterprise IoT system.
 To deploy an Edgent application to a device like a Raspberry Pi, you could just FTP the application to the device and modify the device to start the application upon startup or on command.
-See [Edgent Application Development](application-development).
+See [Edgent application Development](application-development).

 ## What environments does Apache Edgent support?